-- 2.1 Clear evidence of long-term forest use rights to the land (e.g. land title, customary rights, or lease agreements) shall be demonstrated. - 2.1.1 FME shall have documented evidence of legal, long term (at least one rotation length or harvest cycle) rights to manage the lands and to utilize the forest resources for which certification are sought.
-If there are more than one forest owner shall they all commit to the requirements in the certification. - 2.2 Local communities with legal or customary tenure or use rights shall maintain control, to the extent necessary to protect their rights or resources, over forest operations unless they delegate control with free and informed consent to other agencies. - 2.2.1 FME has knowledge of and respect all rights related to the forest area which can affect the forest management such as use rights, tenures etc. These rights are clearly documeneted by the FME. . - 2.2.2 FME shall provide evidence that free and informed consent to management activities affecting use rights has been given by local communities or affected parties.
+2.1 Clear evidence of long term forest use rights to the land (e.g. land title, customary rights, or lease agreements) shall be demonstrated.

+2.1.1 FME shall have documented evidence of legal, long term (at least one rotation length or harvest cycle) rights to manage the lands and to utilize the forest resources for which certification are sought.

+2.1.2 Plantation lands are registered under the Plantation Law (1992)

+2.2 Local communities with legal or customary tenure or use rights shall maintain control, to the extent necessary to protect their rights or resources, over forest operations unless they delegate control with free and informed consent to other agencies.

-- 2.2.3 FME planning processes shall include participation of local communities or parties with legal or customary tenure or use rights. - 2.2.4 FME shall respect the public's right to free access, and rights to pick berries and mushrooms within the limits set by the law for outdoor activities and other relevant laws. - 2.2.5 FME informs stakeholders about larger forest management activities which can have significant influence on use rights, easements, common law etc. The contact shall be documented - 2.2.6 Commercial use on the forest area shall be carried so the content in the free access is maintained - 2.2.7 FME shall within the limits of reasonable commercial use and privacy contribute to appropriate solutions for construction of trails, ski slopes, resting etc. and for outdoor areas, kinder gardens, schools and after school care, and give permission when not in conflict with important commercial or ecological considerations - 2.3 Appropriate mechanisms shall be employed to resolve disputes over tenure claims and use rights.
+2.2.1 All legal or customary tenure or use rights to the forest resource of all local communities shall be clearly documented by the forest managers.

+2.2.2 FME shall provide evidence that free and informed consent to management activities affecting use rights has been given by local communities or affected parties.

+2.2.3 FME planning processes shall include participation of local communities or parties with legal or customary tenure or use rights.

+2.3 Appropriate mechanisms shall be employed to resolve disputes over tenure claims and use rights.
 The circumstances and status of any outstanding disputes will be explicitly considered in the certification evaluation.
-Disputes of substantial magnitude involving a significant number of interests will normally disqualify an operation from being certified. - 2.3.1 FME shall use mechanisms for resolving disputes over tenure claims and use rights that respectfully involve the disputants and are consistent in process.
-The FME shall document the disputes. - 2.3.2 FME should not be involved in outstanding disputes of substantial magnitude on the candidate forest area that involve a significant number of interests. - 2.3.3 FME shall demonstrate significant progress achieved to resolve major disputes.
+Disputes of substantial magnitude involving a significant number of interests will normally disqualify an operation from being certified.

+2.3.1 FME shall use mechanisms for resolving disputes over tenure claims and use rights that respectfully involve the disputants and are consistent in process.

+2.3.2 FME should not be involved in outstanding disputes of substantial magnitude on the candidate forest area that involve a significant number of interests.

+2.3.3 FME shall demonstrate significant progress achieved to resolve major disputes.